waltoss/dojo-typing-chatgpt-052023/README.md

 [Start by opening and fork StackBlitz ⚡️](https://stackblitz.com/edit/vitejs-vite-uwauqy)

+I just added a new page to my application that make a simple API call when I submit a form

-There is an awful bug 🐞 and my tests can't pass 😢
-Can you find it ?
+But there is an awful bug 🐞 and my tests can't pass 😢 Can you find it ?
 I think it reminds me of something I already saw somewhere ...

-I'm sick of having the same issue, and I'm afraid it will happen again.
-We have a huge backlog, and new junior developpers are coming ...
+Also I'm sick of having the same issue, and I'm afraid it will happen again.
+There is a new junior developer coming and I wan’t to make sure he won’t make the same mistake as I did ...
 Do you have an idea to fix it **for good** ?

 ⚠️ You can only modify `src/AppEventModal.tsx`, everything else is working fine ...

 # Hints